oslokommune/ukeweb_designsystem/src/atoms/links/link_button/link_button.md

 ### Blocks
 This pattern has one block named "content".
 Content passed to the block will render inside the link.

-More information about permitted content in blocks: <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a">https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a</a>
+More information about permitted content in links: <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a">https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a</a>

 ### Examples
 Here you can see the different uses of the variants and modifiers with links: <a href="https://codepen.io/oslokommune/pen/LaBKym" target="_blank">https://codepen.io/oslokommune/pen/LaBKym</a>.